zuozhenggh/learning-library/developer-library/converged-db/oracle-sharding/eshop/eshop.md

 ## **STEP 1**: Eshop Demonstration

 1. **eShop URL Access:** When you access the application using the URL  (**`http://<Public IP>:3000/`**), the application's home page opens.

-   To log in, go to the top right of the navigation bar, click the user profile icon, and select Log In.
-On the login page, you can log in to an existing account or sign up for a new account.

   ![](./images/app1.png " ")

 2. **Log In and Sign Up:** The application has login and new user signup features, but it allows access to a non-logged in application user to some extent.
 It allows you to search for a product in the catalog and make a purchase based on the product's reviews, sentiment score, and rating.

+  To log in, go to the top right of the navigation bar, click the user profile icon, and select Log In.
+On the login page, you can log in to an existing account or sign up for a new account.

+  You can use the default login email and password for this LiveLab.

+  **Login email** = demo@eshop.com and **password** = demo

   ![](./images/app2.JPG " ")